 With a few pleasant ripples along the way.

 Lots of folk attempt to camp at the mouth of Deep Creek.
-It is not really flay enough for me, but it is a spot which holds many memories for me.
+I think it is not really flat enough, but it is a spot which holds many memories for me.
 I used to hunt Deep Creek (with hounds) many years ago.
 I can still visualise Harpoon and Belle bailing a large stag for me only metres upstream from this spot.

 I always stop here for a bite to eat anyway.

-You can wade up Deep Creek for miles as I have started to do here..
+You can wade up Deep Creek for miles as I have started to do here – all the way to Binns if you so wish (I have).
 There are plenty of small trout – and blackfish in the deeper pools.

 Lots of these little guys along the river.